andrewcschultz/Hang-Tags/README.md

 **tags.csv**

 This is a sample file which showcases how one enters data that will be used to create the tags.
-It is a comma separated list, with each line giving the information of the producer, color, date, name, and size of a given bottle.
+It is a comma separated list, with each line giving the information of the producer, color, date, name, size, cap/cork, and inventory number (if desired) of a given bottle.
 More on how to format this file below.

 **An assorthment of PNG files**